Help Me Choose

 Design and Build

 You'd have to know your EV6s to recognise this GT version, but the cues are there if you look for them.
-Big bespoke 21-inch wheels with acid green calipers, redesigned bumpers and a sharper body kit with an aerodynamic spoiler element at the rear.
+Big bespoke 21-inch wheels with Neon green calipers, redesigned bumpers and a sharper body kit with an aerodynamic spoiler element at the rear.
 This car's close cousin, the Hyundai IONIQ 5 N, is rather more overt.
-Inside, green detailing marks out GT's cabin, that colour used for the special piping on the unique soft leather bucket seats and for the GT button that's been added to the steering wheel.
+Inside, green detailing marks out GT's cabin, that colour used for the special stitching on the unique soft black suede bucket seats and for the GT button that's been added to the steering wheel.
 As in an ordinary EV6, one of the most striking cabin elements is the wide, seamless high-tech curved infotainment screen, which gives the interior an open feel.
 Thanks to a relatively long 2,900mm wheelbase, cabin space is similar to many mid-size SUVs.
-There's comfortable space for two adults on the rear bench and out back, there's a decently-sized 520-litre boot, extendable to 1,300-litres with the rear backrest folded.
+There's comfortable space for two adults on the rear bench and out back, there's a decently-sized 480-litre boot, extendable to 1,300-litres with the rear backrest folded.
 This is supplanted by a front trunk beneath the bonnet which provides up to an additional 20-litres of stowage space.
 Just enough for a set of charging leads.

 Market and Model

-From launch, Kia was asking just over £61,500 for this EV6 GT, which makes it far away the priciest car the brand has sold in this country.
-But the extra premium of £5,725 over an ordinary EV6 AWD GT Line S variant seems a reasonable ask given the extra performance on offer here and the additional features - like adaptive damping and sports bucket seats.
+At the time of our test in Spring 2024, Kia was asking just under £63,000 for this EV6 GT, which makes it one of the priciest cars the brand has sold in this country.
+But the extra premium of £6,400 over an ordinary EV6 AWD GT Line S variant seems a reasonable ask given the extra performance on offer here and the additional features - like adaptive damping and sports bucket seats.
 It's also worth noting that the GT variant gets a standard heat pump for more efficient cabin temperature regulation in colder months: that's a £900 option on an ordinary EV6.
-Consider also the strong value proposition here: you'd need around £25,000 more for comparable Porsche Taycan 4S or Audi e-tron GT quattro.
+As for rivals, well the asking price is around £3,000 more than perhaps the most obvious class alternative, the Tesla Model Y Performance, though that car has 94bhp less.
+It's £5,000 more than the other obvious rival that might spring to mind, the Polestar 2 Dual-Motor AWD Performance Pack.
+But both feel slightly smaller cars than this Kia (and are).
+A Ford Mustang Mach-E GT is perhaps closer in terms of size, but one of those costs over £12,000 more and is a second and a half slower to 62mph.
+To sit in and to drive, an EV6 GT feels more like the size of, say, an Audi e-tron GT quattro (which costs around £24,000 more); or a Porsche Taycan 4S (which costs around £33,000 more).
 EV6 GT equipment includes intelligent LED headlights, which turn with the bends.
-Plus through the spokes of the larger 21-inch wheels (shod with stickier Michelin performance tyres), you'll glimpse neon green brake calipers.
-Sporty trim features around the fascia, you get a unique sports steering wheel and a premium audio system upgrade.
+Plus through the spokes of the larger 21-inch wheels (shod with stickier Michelin Pilot Sport 4S performance tyres), you'll glimpse neon green brake calipers.
+Sporty trim features around the fascia, you get a unique sports steering wheel and there's a 14-speaker Meridian premium audio system upgrade.
+Along with a Head-up display, alloy pedals, a smart powered tailgate, a 360-degree Around view monitor and remote smart park assist (which will allow you to stand outside the car and park it with your smartphone).

 Cost of Ownership